Synthesis of Compositional Animations from Textual Descriptions: Limitations, Future Work and Conclusion

 Being able to model a variety of motions and handle such complex sentence structures is an essential next step in generating realistic animations for mixtures of actions in the long-term and improving the practical applicability of text-based motion synthesis systems.
 To the best of our knowledge, this is the first work to achieve this quality of motion synthesis on the benchmark dataset and is an integral step towards script-based animations.

-\paragraph{Acknowledgements.} We would like to thank all the participants in our user study, as well as the XAINES partners for their valuable feedback.
+{\paragraph{Acknowledgements.} We would like to thank all the participants in our user study, as well as the XAINES partners for their valuable feedback.
 This research was funded by the BMBF grants XAINES (01$|$W20005) and IMPRESS (01$|$S20076), as well as the EU Horizon 2020 grant Carousel+ (101017779) and an IMPRS-CS Fellowship.
+Computational resources were provided by the BMWi under the grants 01MK20004D and 01MD19001B.}

 { }